asterisk/documentation/README.md

 $ make
 ```

 This will build the static pages and the dynamic pages for all branches listed in the `BRANCHES` variable.
 The fully functioning site will be created at `$(BUILD_DIR)/site`.
 You can serve that directory with `make serve`, which runs `mkdocs serve` or a web server of your own choosing. `mkdocs serve` rebuilds the entire site when it starts so you may want to use a standard web server if you plan on doing this a lot.
-If you do use `make serve`, you cna use the `SERVE_OPTS` variable in Makefile.inc to add additional options to the `mkdocs serve` command line.
+If you do use `make serve`, you can use the `SERVE_OPTS` variable in Makefile.inc to add additional options to the `mkdocs serve` command line.

 ### To build just the static pages